actualbudget/docs/blog/2025-05-30-spending-community-funds.md

 ---
 title: Proposal for spending community funds
-description: We're trialing a system to pay core maintainers for essential admin work funded by community donations.
+description: We're proposing a system to pay core maintainers for essential admin work funded by community donations.
 This 3-month trial won’t move forward without your input.
 If the community is against it, we won’t do it.
 date: 2025-05-30T10:00
 slug: spending-community-funds
 tags: [announcement]